hoangharry-tm/1-Todo_List/documents/INTERMEDIATE.md

 <div align="center">
   <h3>Intermediate Level</h3>
-  <p><i>👑 Don’t Wait for Opportunity, Create it!</i></p>
+  <p>👑 <i>Don’t Wait for Opportunity, Create it!</i></p>
 </div>

 As metioned before in the Basic Level document [^1], during the process of creating a form to add new tasks, there are quite a few problems: <br/>

-1. First of all, because there 2 separate components that use the same data, I noticed that whenever create an object with useState, it create a clone of the real data.
+1. First of all, because there _2 separate components_ that use the same data, I noticed that whenever create an object with `useState`, it create a clone of the real data.
 In another word, it means each component will have a different clone of the data and when one of them update the data, other components will not catch the changes.
-Thus, this has introduced me to the useContext hook.
+Thus, this has introduced me to the `useContext()` hook.
 2. Secondly, for the folder structure, I recognize that, because the context hooks will be used in many other components so I have created a new `_contexts/` folder to store all of the contexts.